 Susan Swedo, M.D., Branch Chief

-Susan Swedo, M.D., is Chief of the Pediatrics & Developmental Neuropsychiatry Branch, NIMH.
-She is a board-certified pediatrician, who trained at Northwestern University's Children's Memorial Hospital in Chicago, Illinois.
+Susan Swedo, M.D., is Chief of the Pediatrics and Developmental Neuropsychiatry Branch, NIMH.
+She is a board-certified pediatrician, who trained at Northwestern University’s Children’s Memorial Hospital in Chicago, Illinois.
 Dr. Swedo has authored/co-authored over 100 research publications since joining the NIMH in 1986.
-Her research has focused on diagnosis and treatment of childhood neuropsychiatric conditions, including Sydenham's chorea, Tourette Syndrome, Obsessive-Compulsive Disorder (OCD), and autism spectrum disorders.
+Her research has focused on diagnosis and treatment of childhood neuropsychiatric conditions, including Sydenham’s chorea, Tourette Syndrome, Obsessive-Compulsive Disorder (OCD), and autism spectrum disorders.
 Dr. Swedo and colleagues were the first to describe a post-infectious etiology for OCD and define criteria identifying the PANDAS subgroup (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal infections).
 Current research efforts are directed at identifying biological causes for behavioral syndromes and developing new and more effective therapies.

-Click for more information about Dr. Swedo
+Click for more information about Dr. Swedo.

-Paul Grant, M.D.,Child & Adolescent Psychiatrist
+Paul Grant, M.D.,Child and Adolescent Psychiatrist

 Paul Grant, M.D. is board-certified in adult and in child and adolescent psychiatry and has several years of experience in clinical child psychiatry (and more than twenty years of prior experience in clinical medicine).
 He has previously participated in child psychiatry research at an academic institution, and since 2003 has served as clinician in the research protocols of the Pediatrics and Developmental Neuropsychiatry Branch.

 Click for more information about Dr. Grant.

 Audrey Thurm, Ph.D., Clinical Psychologist